rclone/rclone/docs/content/drive.md

 This limitation can be disabled by specifying `--drive-allow-import-name-change`.
-When using this flag, rclone can convert multiple files types resulting in the same document type at once, eg with `--drive-import-formats docx,odt,txt`, all files having these extension would result in a document represented as a docx file.
+When using this flag, rclone can convert multiple files types resulting in the same document type at once, e.g. with `--drive-import-formats docx,odt,txt`, all files having these extension would result in a document represented as a docx file.
 This brings the additional risk of overwriting a document, if multiple files have the same stem.
 Many rclone operations will not handle this name change